 3. Understand the Difference Between Improvements and Repairs

 There’s a big difference between improvements and repairs.
 The expense of property improvements (IE remodeling, alterations, additions, upgrades) must be capitalized and depreciated over several years instead of deducted in the year paid.
-On the other hand, repairs can be treated as maintenance expenses and deducted immediately.
+On the other hand, repairs are treated as maintenance expenses and deducted from the year’s income.

 Improvements are actions that materially add to the property’s value or considerably extend its life.
 For example: